-An engaging and insightful exporation of the origins and development of four great spiritual traditions within Christianity – monasticism, mendicancy, apostolic ministry and missionary life.
+An exploration of the origins and development of four great Christian spiritual traditions – monasticism, mendicancy, apostolic ministry and missionary life.

 Trade Information: LPOD